Sopron

 Winery, a modern building that houses an expanding enterprise, on the road out

-of Sopron that
+of Sopron Hungary

 Lake Fertő is a